KuenzelIT/row-eq-height/README.md

 #row-eq-height
 Makes bootstraps experimental row-eq-height work.
-The script

 ## Requirements
 Jquery

 ## Usage
 Just download the small script and include it somewhere behind Jquery.

 You can then use "row-eq-height" to make all columns in a row have the same height.

 Panels inside of those columns are also being resized equally.

 ## Demo